Calculate Shredding Costs

-Office Shredders Cost More
+Office Paper Shredders Cost You More

 The greatest cost of using an office shredder may be the cost to your reputation and the fines associated with a breach.
 Shredded paper from an office shredder often can easily be put back together.
 Throwing your shredded paper out with the trash shows the bad guys what to take.
 Often times, busy employees allow paper to stack up next to the office shredder with good intentions to shred it later, but they often end up in the wrong hands or in the trash or recycling bin.

-Average Business Spends $97 Per Month
+The Average Business Spends $97 Per Month on In House Shredding

 A typical office with 5 employees that purchases an office shredder and allows their employees to perform the office shredding typically spends about $100 per month after accounting for all costs plus the cost of buying the office shredder.
 And, that $100 per month does not allow you to have a Certificate of Destruction on file or account for the time spent cleaning up the shredding mess.
 It also doesn’t account for valuable time lost that could have been spent on an employees core responsibilities.